Subpage Heading

 ABOVE LEFT Diana working on 'The Ghost In The Machine', Acrylic and Oil on Paper

-ABOVE RIGHT 'The Ghost In The Machine', 2016, (finished painting) Acrylic and Oil on Paper.
+ABOVE RIGHT 'The Ghost In The Machine', (finished painting) Acrylic and Oil on Paper.

-Below are more examples of GCSE students' work:
+Below: Further examples of GCSE students work:

 Main page content (2 column auto)